Archive of selected Georgian street art works. 2021-2023.

 Fabrika’s success is inspiring evidence of how a popular space might contribute to the growth of a street art scene.
 The emphasis on collaboration has also strengthened Georgia’s ties with the international art community, positioning Tbilisi as a must-visit destination for art lovers.

-For this author, it’s a good sample of how well-designed projects can significantly change urban space.
+It’s a sample of how such projects can hugely change urban space.

 However, all those things that are located in the open air tend to deteriorate.
 Some of the works presented in this article no longer exist, some were redrawn, and some were badly damaged due to weather conditions or other factors.
-Unbelievably, this happened in just a few years, and on a recent visit to Tbilisi, it was able to see that this extremely dynamic environment has its own cost, where new things appear almost as quickly as old things disappear.
-It is clear that street art, by its ephemeral nature, is transient — exposed to the elements, vulnerable to urban development, and often subject to removal by authorities or property owners.
-Nevertheless, its impermanence does not diminish its value.
+Within just a few years, numerous works have disappeared, reflecting the cost of such a dynamic environment, where new pieces emerge almost as quickly as older ones fade.
+Street art, by its ephemeral nature, remains exposed to weather conditions, vulnerable to urban development, and often subject to removal by authorities or property owners.
+Its impermanence, however, does not negate its cultural relevance.

-The process of gentrification is usually a double-edged sword.
-As cities evolve, the disappearance of street art from the city's visual landscape not only represents more than just a loss of visuals but also erases narratives of community identity, political dissent, and various forms of creative expression.
+As neighborhoods improve, something else often disappears.
+As cities evolve, the disappearance of street art from the city's visual landscape represents not merely a visual loss but also the loss of narratives of community identity, political dissent, and various forms of creative expression.

 Thanks to everyone who supports and promotes the development of young artists and those who have already established themselves.
 With their works, they are documenting the history of today’s Georgian street art movement.